hailo-ai/Hailo-Application-Code-Examples/yolov8_cpp/x86_64/README.md

 HailoRT >= 4.10.0

 Xtensor - no installation or build needed as it's complied from the web as an external project.
-Just run **sudo apt-get install xtensor-dev** before running build

 **NOTE**: You need to set the BASE_DIR variable in the CMakeLists.txt to be the folder path to the location of the yolov8_cpp folder.